Zamiell/stardew-valley/Min-Max_Guide.md

 - Give the rock to Willy and claim the reward for the "How To Win Friends" quest (100g).
 - Place the chest on the bottom-right hand corner of the pier.
 - Fish facing right from the pier.
 Use maximum casts.
-- At 8:40 AM, destroy the Bamboo Pole and check the rest of the beach for any foragable items + artifact spots.
+- At 8:40 AM, store all but your hoe and check the rest of the beach for any foragable items + artifact spots.
   - If you get an artifact now and did not get one on Spring 1, then immediately go turn it in and claim the reward (250g).
 - Go to Willy's shop.
 Sell all beach foragable items + fish.
 Buy the [Training Rod](https://stardewvalleywiki.com/Training_Rod) from Willy for 25g.
   - The Training Rod will allow more perfect catches.
 (Leveling up the fishing skill with perfect catches is more important than getting higher-quality fish.)